ToCabcdefg/Regex/README.md

    ```

 ### Important Note:
-Make sure to replace any placeholder values such as `YOUR_CHROMEDRIVER_PATH` with the actual paths on your system.
-This will ensure that the script can locate and use ChromeDriver correctly.
+- Make sure to update the `config.yaml` file with the correct paths and URLs as described above.
+- This ensures that the script can locate and use ChromeDriver correctly and access the required webpage for scraping.

+### Configuration Reference
+- `url`: The URL of the website to scrape.
+- `chromedriver_path`: The path to your installed ChromeDriver executable.

+If the `config.yaml` file is not properly configured, the script will not be able to execute correctly, and you might encounter errors when trying to locate the ChromeDriver executable.